ct-clmsn/zmq-collectives-rs/README.md

 over 1024. ipc and tcp backends can scale further because both utilize 2 file descriptors.

+tcp is a "chatty" protocol; tcp requires round trips between clients and servers during the data transmission exchange to ensure data is communicated correctly.
+The use of this protocol makes it less than ideal for jobs requiring high performance.
+However, it's provided in 0MQ and makes for a reasonable place to plant a flag and provide an implementation.

-The tcp backend provided by this library, ZMQ_ROUTER sockets are used and *should* scale to a larger set of machines than 1024 or 2048.
+The tcp backend provided by this library uses ZMQ_ROUTER sockets and *should* scale to sets of process and machine combinations greater than 1024 or 2048.

 == License ==